Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Details on Data Generation Stages and Prompts

 \subsubsection{Text-Only MMLU-PRO}

 MMLU-Pro~\citep{wang2024mmlupro} extends the original MMLU~\citep{hendrycks2021measuring} by incorporating more reasoning-intensive questions and enlarging the answer choice set.
-It covers 14 broad domains—including mathematics, physics, chemistry, and others—and consists of over 12,000 questions in total.
+It covers 14 broad domains (i.e., mathematics, physics, chemistry, and others) and consists of over 12,000 questions in total.
 In table~\ref{tbl:sup_mmlu_2} we show the extended table that was presented shorted in the main work.